 Students are not allowed to use cell phones during the school day.
-There is a telephone in the main office available for students use upon permission from the office staff.
+There is a telephone in the main office available for students to use upon permission from the office staff.
 Policy for students using cell phones for the day:

-First Time: Phone goes to teacher until the end of the day and returned.
+First Time: Phone goes to the teacher until the end of the day and returns to the student at the end of the day.
 A communication home will be made to make parents/guardians aware.

-Second Time: Phone is sent down to office/Assistant Principal until the end of the day and returned.
+Second Time: Phone is sent down to the office/Assistant Principal until the end of the day and returned.
 A communication home will be made to make parents/guardians aware.